preames/public-notes/llvm-riscv-status.rst

 I've been told from a couple sources that frame setup is not correct in this case.
 Fraser has some tests up for review (`<https://reviews.llvm.org/D125382>`_).

+Kito has a separate issue around exception handling.
+Pending an upstream bug report in the nearish future.

 LLD vs LD differences in ELF interpretation
 ===========================================